CarlGao4/Muse-Sounds/README.md

 I've created a demo Python script ([read-decrypted-sfz.py](read-decrypted-sfz.py)) to capture all decrypted chunks by reading the memory.
 The script is only designed for Windows and MuseSampler version `0.5.1` and `0.6.3`.
 To use it, you will need to start MuseScore Studio 4 and run the script (You may need to install `frida-tools`).

-If your MuseSampler version is different, you can download version `0.5.1` from [release](https://github.com/CarlGao4/Muse-Sounds/releases/tag/MuseSamplerCoreLib) and replace the MuseSamplerCoreLib.dll file (usually located at `C:\Windows\System32\`).
+If your MuseSampler version is different, you can download version `0.5.1` and `0.6.3` from [release](https://github.com/CarlGao4/Muse-Sounds/releases/tag/MuseSamplerCoreLib) and replace the MuseSamplerCoreLib.dll file (usually located at `C:\Windows\System32\`).